 Types of asthma

 Approximately 25 million people in the United States have asthma, and asthma is on the rise in this country.
-Everyone who has asthma has inflamed airways, which become sensitive and swollen.
-The airways react to certain inhaled substances or triggers, which causes more swelling and creates more mucus, creating an asthma attack or flare-up.
+Everyone who has this condition has inflamed airways, which become sensitive and swollen.
+The airways react to certain inhaled substances or triggers, which causes more swelling and creates more mucus, creating an attack or flare-up.
 The triggers differ for each person.

 Our Austin allergists diagnose all types of asthma, including:

-- Allergic asthma—the most common form of asthma–triggered by inhalation of allergens
+- Allergic —the most common form – triggered by inhalation of allergens

-- Occupational asthma—occurs when people inhale potentially harmful substances such as gases, dust or fumes
+- Occupational —occurs when people inhale potentially harmful substances such as gases, dust or fumes

-- Childhood asthma—about 10 percent of children have asthma, and most children develop the disease at age five or younger
+- Childhood —about 10 percent of children have asthma, and most children develop the disease at age five or younger

 Causes and triggers

-Our Austin allergists will work with you to identify your asthma triggers, and we will develop a plan to help you avoid exposure to the irritants that may cause your asthma symptoms.
+Our Austin allergists will work with you to identify your triggers, and we will develop a plan to help you avoid exposure to the irritants that may cause your symptoms.

 Wheezing is the most common symptom most people with asthma experience.
 Symptoms also include: tightening or pain in the chest, shortness of breath and a chronic cough.
 Sometimes, a child’s only asthma symptom will be coughing.